rach7777/monax-may/content/explainers/blockchains.md

 # Characteristics of Blockchains

-A _blockchain network_ is a software network comprised of a set of users running a _blockchain client_.
+A _blockchain network_ is a software network comprised of a set of users running a _blockchain node_.

-All of the blockchain clients in a given blockchain network are connected together so that they are collectively building and also interacting with a single authoritative ledger.
+All of the blockchain nodes in a given blockchain network are connected together so that they are collectively building and also interacting with a single authoritative ledger.

 As such when we discuss the characteristics of a "blockchain" we are really discussing three different things: